Highlighting data from the American Immigration Council's report "...

-The LAC has long advocated for the right to counsel in immigration settings, including meaningful access to legal representation in immigration court and DHS proceedings.
+The American Immigration Council has long advocated for the right to counsel in immigration settings, including meaningful access to legal representation in immigration court and DHS proceedings.

-The LAC also is involved in ongoing FOIA litigation seeking to compel the release of DHS records relating to noncitizens’ access to counsel in interactions with the immigration agencies, and has appeared as amicus curiae in a challenge to immigration officials’ failure to provide notice of the right to counsel to noncitizens in examinations.
+The Council also pursued FOIA litigation to compel the release of DHS records relating to noncitizens’ access to counsel in interactions with the immigration agencies.
+The Council released a summary of CBP's policies restricting access to counsel based upon the documents released in response to the FOIA litigation.
 See summaries of these lawsuits below.

 FOIA Suits Seeking DHS Access to Counsel Records

-The LAC has filed three lawsuits against DHS to compel the release of records relating to noncitizens’ access to counsel before USCIS, CBP, and ICE.
-The LAC initially pursued disclosure of these records through FOIA requests filed in March 2011.
+The Council has filed three lawsuits against DHS to compel the release of records relating to noncitizens’ access to counsel before USCIS, CBP, and ICE.
+The Council initially pursued disclosure of these records through FOIA requests filed in March 2011.

-Dorsey & Whitney LLP is co-counsel with the LAC on these FOIA cases.
+Dorsey & Whitney LLP is co-counsel with the Council on these FOIA cases.